smallgreycreatures/solar_power_plant_simulator/README.md

 		"""Returns the material constant"""

 	def energy_caluclator(latitude):
 		"""Iterates over all days per year and for each day the energy generated is calculated through the calling of help methods.
 The function returns a tuple with the standard deviation, mean value and two lists.
-One with the standard deviation for all months and the other with the mean value for all months."""
+One with the standard deviation for all months another with the mean value for all months, one with the max value for all month and one with the minimum value for all months.."""

 	def solar_energy_calculator(sun_factor, time, latitude):
 		"""Help method for energy_calculator that calculates
-			the formula W(t) =area·material_constant·sun_factor·latitude_time(t, latitude)."""
+			the formula W(t) = area·material_constant·sun_factor·latitude_time(t, latitude)."""
 	def latitude_time(time, latitude):
 		"""Calculates v = ((23.5)·sin((pi(time-80))/180)+90-latitude)/90 for latitudes 0 < latitude < 90"""